• Skip to primary navigation

 Easy pizza dough dry ingredients in a glass mixing bowl.

-Combine oil and 110-115°F (55° C) water in a large measuring cup or mixing bowl, and then pour the liquid into flour mixture.
+2. Add liquids - stir oil and hot water together in a large measuring cup or mixing bowl, then pour into dry mix.

 Dry ingredients in a glass mixing bowl, with liquids added but not stirred.